About Yen Finder

 3. Your issuing bank's foreign-transaction fee

-The single quotable fact: the difference between using a no-FX-fee card vs a typical 3 %-FX card on a $500 ATM withdrawal is roughly ¥2,250 — bigger than the gap between the best and worst Tokyo cash exchange shop.
+The number to remember: the difference between using a no-FX-fee card vs a typical 3%-FX card on a $500 ATM withdrawal is roughly ¥2,250 — bigger than the gap between the best and worst Tokyo cash exchange shop.

 What about ATMs other than 7-Eleven?